 Did you just move to Kansas City for the short term or are you looking at setting down roots?
 This is something to consider when it comes to what kind of mortgage you’ll need.

-For example, if you’re looking to live in a home for a short period of time, you may find the best rates are those with a low-interest introductory period.
+For example, if you’re looking to live in a home for a short period of time, you may find the best mortgage rate refinance are those with a low-interest introductory period.
 With this loans, the mortgage rate is often adjustable, and the interest rate will go up after the first 5 to 7 years.

 If you want to live in Kansas City for the foreseeable future, you should go for a longer term loan.
 While a 15-year loan is preferable to a 30-year loan, you should still take a fixed rate mortgage if your move is permanent.